cedalo/streamsheets-documentation/source/functions/streamsheet/range.rst

 **Return Value**

-A comma separated list of cell values.
+A possible nested list of cell values.

 **Example**